 2. Mavic Mini landing gear extensions

-The box includes four landing gear extensions and a tiny flyer with instructions how to install them.
-Both, frontal and rear extensions feature space saving foldable design.
+The box includes four landing gear extensions and a tiny flyer with instructions on how to install them.
+Both, frontal and rear extensions feature space-saving foldable design.
 You can leave them on and still fold the MINI’s arms.

 The landing gear extensions can be easily attached and removed, no additional tool required.
-You need to un-fold the extension till you hear a tiny “click” sound.
+You need to unfold the extension until you hear a tiny “click” sound.

 PGYTECH landing gear extensions features